 weather even though deeper rooted plants show no signs of drought stress.

 Therefore, rhododendrons should be well watered during the hot months, especially

 the first year after planting when the roots have not yet gotten out of the original

 root ball and into the surrounding soil.

-After transplanting the roots take longer to grow out into the
+After transplanting the roots can take longer to grow out into the

 surrounding soil than most other kinds of plants.
 They act like

 temperamental children that don't want to leave the house.
 Because of this, the

 newly planted rhododendron will get its water out of the original root ball and

 if the root ball is allowed to dry out it can be difficult to get it wet again.